 The Razors Edge (Atlantic ‘90) Rating: B+

 After some sub par efforts, AC/DC entered the '90s by hiring producer of the moment Bruce Fairbairn (Bon Jovi, Aerosmith) and getting in touch with their feminine side.
 Um, scratch that last part, ‘cause song titles such as “Mistress For Christmas,” “Got You By The Balls,” “Shot Of Love,” and “Lets Make It” reveal AC/DC to be as politically incorrect as ever.
 Unfortunately, their shtick just isn’t as funny anymore (though “Mistress For Christmas” is salvaged by being so obviously dumb and tongue in cheek), and poor Brian Johnson has virtually no voice left after years of being abused by the road, painfully garbling out infantile lyrics that are beside the point anyway.
 So why do I still root for these guys, and why do I still get off on most of this album?
 Simply put, the band still has the rock n’ roll spirit, and they smartly speed up the tempos and turn up the energy level.
 Even more importantly, Angus and co. break out some killer riffs that I didn’t think they still had in them, rocking the house on “Thunderstruck,” “The Razors Edge,” and “Are You Ready,” for starters.
 “Thunderstruck” (about Angus’ near death experience while on tour), with its exciting guitar intro and memorable almost-gothic chants, is simply the band’s best song in ages and is an instant classic, while the menacing title track simmers with a dark hued intensity arguably not seen since “Hells Bells.”
 This is the AC/DC sound that Accept was once obviously so smitten with, and “Are You Ready” is a nicely building sing along anthem (basically an improvement on “That’s The Way I Wanna Rock n’ Roll”) that also really hits the spot.
-Elsewhere, there’s some filler as per usual, but not excessively so, and there are plenty of good riffs and catchy choruses on musically strong (if lyrically weak) album tracks such as “Fire Your Guns,” “Shot Of Love,” and “If You Dare.”
+Elsewhere, there’s some filler as per usual, but not too much, and there are plenty of good riffs and catchy choruses on strong album tracks such as “Fire Your Guns,” “Shot Of Love,” and “If You Dare.”
 Other songs such as “Rock Your Heart Out” and “Let’s Make It” are surprisingly poppy, as Fairbairn sleeks up the sound in an obvious bid for airplay.
-Mission accomplished, as the album was a huge seller (#2 U.S., #4 U.K.), helped in no small part by the success of the extremely commercial but extremely good (not least because its cynical lyrics actually betray some thought) single “Moneytalks,” the bands first smash hit in years (it's their biggest hit ever actually at #23, though 20 years later it’s “Thunderstruck” not this one that regularly makes the rounds in sports arenas and on classic rock radio).
-Of course, the song's glossy guitar hooks and radio ready chorus had some longtime fans crying “sellout,” but this strong comeback album (aided by a strong performance from new drummer Chris Slade) was far more than I had hoped for at this point.
+Mission accomplished, as the album was a huge seller (#2 U.S., #4 U.K.), helped in no small part by the success of the very commercial but very good (not least because its cynical lyrics actually betray some thought) single “Moneytalks,” the bands first smash hit in years (it's their biggest hit ever actually at #23, though 20 years later it’s “Thunderstruck” not this one that regularly makes the rounds in sports arenas and on classic rock radio).
+Of course, the song's glossy guitar hooks and radio ready chorus had some longtime fans crying “sellout,” but this strong comeback album (aided by a good performance from new drummer Chris Slade) was far more than I had hoped for at this point.

 Live: 2 CD Collector's Edition (Atco ’92, Epic '03) Rating: A-